Prince of Persia: The Sands of Time was supposed to be the next big Disney franchise. Based on a popular video game

 *** It's worth noting that among fans of Narnia, Dawn Treader is widely considered to be the most popular book in the series, while Prince Caspian is generally one of the least popular.

-**** Disney created a temporary walk-through attraction the Narnia films at Disney’s Hollywood Studios in Orlando.
-Rumors of a permanent Narnia-themed attraction have percolated on Disney fan message boards for years.
+**** Disney created a temporary walk-through attraction the Narnia films at Disney’s Hollywood Studios in

 No comments: